 Cable operators are interested in deploying high-speed data communications systems on cable television systems.
-Comcast Cable Communications, Inc., Cox Communications, Tele-Communications, Inc., Time Warner Cable, MediaOne, Inc., Rogers Cablesystems Limited, and Cable Television Laboratories, Inc. (on behalf of the CableLabs member companies), have decided to prepare a series of interface specifications that will permit the early definition, design, development and deployment of data-over-cable systems on a uniform, consistent, open, nonproprietary, multi-vendor interoperable basis.
+Cable Television Laboratories, Inc., and its member companies, have prepared a series of interface specifications that permit the early definition, design, development and deployment of data-over-cable systems on a uniform, consistent, open, non-proprietary, multi-vendor interoperable basis.

-The intended service will allow transparent bi-directional transfer of Internet Protocol (IP) traffic, between the cable system headend and customer locations, over an all-coaxial or hybrid-fiber/coax (HFC) cable network.
+The intended service will allow transparent bi-directional transfer of Internet Protocol (IP) traffic, between the cable system headend and customer locations, over an all-coaxial or hybrid fiber/coax (HFC) cable network.
 This is shown in simplified form in Figure 1-1.